Training & Resources

 Penn State participates in a variety of emergency exercises and drills throughout the year that involve key leadership and stakeholders at the University.
 We use four types of exercises that are consistent with the Homeland Security Exercise and Evaluation Program (HSEEP).

-Full-scale exercise—This is a simulated emergency event, as close to reality as possible.
+Full-Scale Exercise - This is a simulated emergency event, as close to reality as possible.
 It involves all emergency response functions and requires full deployment of equipment and personnel.
+(To note, planning efforts for this type of an exercise would take approximately 12 months, from the start to final execution.)

 Email the Emergency Management Office if your unit is interested in conducting a drill or exercise.